1000hg/TextRPG/README.md

 # TextRPG
-make TextRPG to use JavaScript and Mongodb
+will be make TextRPG to use JavaScript and Mongodb